eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Replace Interrupts with Polling

+_Turn off notifications, check comms as an explicit task._

 "Interrupts" means notifications, which arrive at unpredictable and often inconvenient times.
 "Polling" means manually checking the source of the notifications for things to action.

 The obvious benefit of replacing interrupts with polling is you don't get interrupted by a notification.
 The less obvious benefit is that when notifications are smeared throughout the day, it is easy for them to fall through the cracks.
 Something comes in when you're busy, and you swipe it away, and forget about it, and realize days later you forgot to respond to an important message.
 Polling is focused: you've chosen a block of time, you're committed to going through the notifications systematically.
 Instead of random islands of interruptions throughout the day, you have a few short, focused blocks of going through your notifications.
 Often I get an email while I'm on my phone and think, well, I can't reply, typing on mobile is horrible, I'm on a train, etc. Polling usually happens at my desk so I have no excuses: I'm in the right environment and in the right mental state.